 The Executive Budget focuses on the programs and finances of State government.
-It should be kept in mind, however, that government in New York State also includes the governments of 62 counties (five of which are the five boroughs of New York City), 62 cities (including New York City), 932 towns and 553 villages.
-In addition, the State is divided into 704 school districts, including New York City.
+It should be kept in mind, however, that government in New York State also includes the governments of 57 counties outside of New York City, 62 cities (including New York City), 932 towns and 551 villages.
+In addition, the State is divided into 695 school districts including New York City.

-Organizationally, the State follows the classic pattern of American government, with three independent branches.
+Organizationally, the State follows the classic pattern of American government with three independent branches.
 The legislative branch consists of a bicameral Legislature - a Senate of 62 members and an Assembly of 150 members.
 The judicial branch includes trial courts and appellate courts ranging from town and village courts to the State's highest court - the Court of Appeals.
-The Judiciary functions under a Unified Court System whose organization, administration and financing are prescribed by the State Constitution and the Unified Court Budget Act.
+The Judiciary functions under a Unified Court System whose organization, administration, and financing are prescribed by the State Constitution and the Unified Court Budget Act.